 Once plentiful in the waters of the worlds oceans, the whale sharks are an endangered species and protected under international and Mexican law.
 They are not good eating.

-A variety of tour operators in La Paz can take you to see the whale sharks, or if you are visiting by boat you can venture out of the Ensenada de La Paz and have a whale shark encounter of your own.
-Since the waters of the Sea are relatively cold in the winter time, dropping into the upper 60’s, a 3-7mm wetsuit make the experience much more inviting if you plan on getting in the water.
+A variety of tour operators in La Paz can take you to see the whale sharks.
+As of 2015 private vessels are prohibited from visitng the whale shark areas.
+Since the waters of the Sea are relatively cold in the winter time, dropping into the upper 60’s, a 3-7mm wetsuit makes the experience much more inviting if you plan on getting in the water.
+Free diving only is permitted near the whale sharks, scuba tanks are not allow.
 The whale sharks are usually found near the middle of the spit of land that extend out in front of La Paz, known as the Magote.
 There is a drop off where the 2-3’ meter depths that extend out from land and drop quickly to 7-10 meters.
 Currents in the area often form a rich up welling that provides food for the whale sharks.
 In the afternoons the location can often be determined by the cluster of tour vessels.

 Once sighting the whale sharks maintain speeds of less than 3kts, and approach the fish.
 They usually are found in schools of 3-5 fish.
 Since they do not surface for air they can be more difficult to locate.